arramus/V1-OutbackRoadies/Mods/Readme.txt

 =================================
 To provide a few additional options, the Outback Roadies Optional Mods folder provides a few small modlets to enhance and customise game play.
 Current additions, and their function are as follows:
-- V1-OutbackRoadies-DuskTillDawnBloodMoon folder is to be placed in the main Mods folder to activate it.
-Allows Horde Night to last all night, with greater numbers (up to 256) where set at earlier GS.
 - V1-OutbackRoadies-FireOnOption folder is to be placed in the main Mods folder to activate it.
 It will allow wooden and other burnable world assets to burn.
 - V1-OutbackRoadies-KHV1-96BBM folder is to be placed in the main Mods folder to activate it.
 It will increase the backpack to 96 slots, and is courtesy of Khaine (from DF).
 - V1-OutbackRoadies-KHV1-CustomMenuMusic is to be placed in the main Mods folder to activate it.
 It will play Waltzing Matilda in the game menu.
-- V1-OutbackRoadies-TreeSeedsLOTL is to be placed in the main Mods folder to activate it.
-It will allow player trees at final stage to yield more seeds for Living off the Land Skill.
 Take what you need out of the Optional Mods folder and place it in main Mods folder.
 It will be removed if you update the game in Mod Launcher and will need to be done again, unless added as a Mod Launcher stand alone mod.